CMSgov/bluebutton-sample-client-django/README.md

 ### Configuring Your Development Application

-By default, your application will be set up to use the public OAuth service at https://dev.bluebutton.cms.fhirservice.net/.
+By default, your application will be set up to use the public OAuth service at https://sandbox.bluebutton.cms.gov/.
 In order to use this version of the service, you'll need to request an account on that site.
+So go to https://sandbox.bluebutton.cms.gov and choose "+Signup" in the top navigation bar.
-So select Account -> "Request an Invite," fill out the form, setting user type to "Developer," and we'll get back to you as soon as possible.
+Fill out the form, setting user type to "Developer".

 Once you have your developer account created and you've verified your email address, you'll need to set up an application.
 Log in to your new account, and select